The Best and Cheapest Home Insurance Companies in Illinois in 2026

 • Flash flood coverage

-And if you don't live in Chicago year-round, you can even insure your house as a vacation home or second home.
+And if you don't live in Illinois year-round, you can even insure your house as a second home.

 And American Family offers a long list of discounts, too, including savings for newer homes, renovated homes and smart home systems.